myfirstresume/konekt/README.md

 # Konekt

-Konekt is a platform that helps you create your first resume.
+Konekt is a platform that helps connect students with industry professionals to help them get their dream job.

 # Development